ddups/frontline-coding-demo/README.md

 ---
 # Implementation
 As previously stated, my objective was to create an easy-to-use web service with a self-contained application server.
 This solution uses Spring Boot to minimize configuration and includes a Tomcat embedded container to make it simple to run.
 The application is a RESTful service and can be queried from an internet browser.
 The request parameters are included in the [Making a Request](#making-a-request) section.

 ## First Iteration
 I tried to approach the problem from an Agile perspective.
 Initially I wanted to come up with the minimum solution and build an MVP.
 Once I could prove out the framework, I would enhance the application to meet the bonus criteria.

 The initial solution, included as the "input-order" implementation, is a simple loop over the input string.
 It evaluates each character, building words as it goes.
 When it encounters a '(' or ')' it increments/decrements the number of dashes that are prepended to a word.
 Each word is added to a list in the order in which it is read.
 Finally the list is printed one by one on the web page and displayed for the user.

 ## Second Iteration
 For the bonus portion, I knew a simple loop would not cut it.
 I needed to build a data structure to capture the hierarchy of the input string.
 I decided on using a recursive strategy to represent the "Records", and utilized a TreeMap for storing the values to automatically have things in alphabetical order.

 The second solution, which is the default mode of the web service, is a more complicated loop over the input string.
 It begins by finding the inner-most set of parentheses and building a record of the contents.
 It uses the value immediately preceding the parentheses as the name (key) and then removes the parentheses and their contents from the string.
 It repeats this until there is nothing remaining in the input string, then returns a top-level record which maps the entire input string to a hierarchy.

 I also included logging, and additional unit tests as part of the second iteration, as well as completing all documentation.
 Some inspiration was taken from other sources for the CSS, HTML and jsp pages.

 ---
 # Testing
 ## Considerations
 I used JUnit to write the unit tests for the application and used a test-driven strategy.
 I started out with the original example input string, and built up a small test suite to ensure the validation was working properly as I implemented the solution.
-I tried to capture a wide breadth of test cases across the validation and processing of the input, as well as the exception handling.
+I tried to capture a breadth of test cases across the validation and processing of the input, as well as the exception handling.

 ## Running the tests
 To run the tests in Eclipse: